Jatayu Earth's Center Nature Park: Origins

 According to the epic, Ravana was attempting to abduct Sita to Lanka when Jatayu tried to rescue her.
 Jatayu fought valiantly with Ravana, but as Jatayu was very old Ravana soon defeated him, clipping his wings, and Jatayu fell onto the rocks in Chadayamangalam.
 Rama and Lakshmana while on the search for Sita, chanced upon the stricken and dying Jatayu, who informed them of the battle with Ravana and told them that Ravana had headed South.

 The park

 The Statue

-The statue is a representation of a legend, and symbolizes the protection of women, and their honour and safety.
+The statue is a representation of a legend - Ramayana -, and symbolizes the protection of women, and their honour and safety.
 It was designed and sculpted by Rajiv Anchal.

 Dimensions

 Jatayu Museum

-The statue houses the construction of the Jatayu museum.